chatpin/b-notes/zettelkasten-thinking-and-writing.md

 Tue 25 Aug 14:36:40 BST 2020

-# zettelkasten/thinking-and-writing
-note
+Zettelkasten / Thinking and Writing
-## developing a personal tool for thinking and writing
+Developing a Personal Tool for Thinking and Writing
-___

-## context

-I stumbled upon the '[Zettelkasten](https://zettelkasten.de/)' for the first time whilst exploring ways to transcribe the contents of a (handwritten) notebook into a digital asset.
-I was immediately struck by the online community around the zettelkasten.
-There appeared to be a very active ongoing discussion about thinking and writing.
-Plus many instances of users sharing examples (and solutions) with regards to their work-flow.

-## aims
+Context
+I first came across the Zettelkasten method while considering how to digitize my handwritten notebooks.
+What immediately stood out was the vibrant discussion around thinking and writing, as well as the numerous shared workflows and solutions from users.

+Aims
-To developa a cross referencing, bidirectional linking, knowledge managment and note-taking system.
+To develop a cross-referencing, bidirectional linking, knowledge management, and note-taking system.

-## requirements
+Requirements
-A personal tool for thinking and writing.
++ A personal tool for thinking and writing.

-Create an interconnected web of notes (thought).
++ An interconnected web of notes to facilitate idea development.

-A simple method for finding and navigating between notes.
++ A simple and intuitive way to navigate between notes.

-A simple method for searching the contents of notes.
++ An efficient search function for retrieving content.

-They should be accessible at all times over a local network or via a server.
++ Accessibility at all times, whether over a local network or via a server.
 ___
 [Zettelkasten blog](https://zettelkasten.de/)
 [building a note-taking system with vanilla vim](https://www.edwinwenink.xyz/posts/42-vim_notetaking/)